 Citrus Balsamic Glaze

 Heat oven to 425 and wash and chop potatoes.
+You can leave the tomatoes whole or slice them in half.
 Add them to a large bowl (with a lid is best) and add the butter, garlic, herbs, salt and pepper.
 Put the lid on and toss until the potatoes are covered.
 Bake for 20-25 minutes, or until they are tender when you stick a fork in them.
 Drizzle a little extra butter on them right before serving.

 Pan Fried Chicken Breasts

 - 4 pastured chicken breasts (or whatever cut you’d like to use)

 - All-purpose seasoning

 Rinse the chicken breasts and pat them dry.
 Season with the garlic, all purpose seasoning, salt and pepper.
 Heat a large sauté pan and melt the butter or ghee (or a combination of both).
 Over medium-high heat, brown both sides of the chicken breast.
 Reduce heat to medium and cover with lid.
 Cook until the chicken is done and serve with the balsamic glaze and roasted potatoes.

 Hey AIP (and even non-AIP) Friends!
 Listen Up!
 It’s Finally Time for “FAST” Food on the AIP!

 Yes, you read that right.
 FAST FOOD on the AIP!
 How is that even possible you ask?
 Well, I’ll tell you:

 Yes, this small kitchen appliance will take your healing autoimmune protocol meals to a whole new level of deliciousness and simplicity.
 You’ll be preparing gourmet, restaurant-style dishes in the comfort of your own home, easily and quickly.